-Flowering plants need the bees, so their brightly coloured petals and sweet nectar are produced to attract them.
+Flowering plants need the bees, so their brightly coloured petals, fragrant scents and sweet nectar are produced to attract them.
 Bees can't be everywhere at once, so plants take turns to produce pollen and nectar, choosing different times of the day and different times of the year.
 That way the plants get the bees' attention, and the bees get supplies throughout the spring, summer and autumn.

 In the large fields, instead of growing small patches or strips of different sorts of crop, farmers sow huge areas of one crop.
 This is called 'monoculture'.
 It makes it easier to sow, tend and harvest on an industrial scale, but does nothing for wildlife, particularly when the crops are the same for many many miles.

 In America the situation is even worse.
 Thousands of beehives are loaded onto the back of lorries and transported all over America to pollinate the crops such as almonds, blueberries, peaches, apples etc.